jolietran525/trac/README.md

          - Utilize SDOT's Accessible Pedestrian Signals (APS) dataset to pinpoint intersections in Seattle with APS.
       9 **Update OSM Crossings:**
          - Update or add tags to OSM crossings at identified intersections, reflecting the latest status accurately.
-      10. **Export Data:**
-         - Export conflation results in database or GeoJSON formats, facilitating easy utilization by stakeholders.
    - **Read more about this conflation attempt:** [SDOT2OSM: Conflation Details](SDOT2OSM/ConflationDetails.md)